Dr A B Penafiel

 Professor Hilary Owen is Professor Emerita in Portuguese and Luso-African Studies at the University of Manchester and Research Fellow in the Sub-Faculty of Portuguese at Oxford University.
 She has worked extensively on Portuguese and Lusophone African women writers and feminist theory as well as researching on postcolonialism and contemporary Portuguese and Lusophone African cinema.

-Stephen Parkinson retired in 2015, and retains a research interest in the broad field of linguistic studies in European and Brazilian Portuguese, in particular phonetics and phonology, and in medieval Portuguese literature.
+Stephen Parkinson retired in 2015, and retains a research interest in medieval Portuguese literature and Portuguese Linguistics.
 His post-retirement research project is the edition of the 13th-century collection of songs in praise of the Blessed Virgin Mary, the Cantigas de Santa Maria.
-A preliminary Anthology was published in 2015; he holds a Leverhulme Trust Emeritus Fellowship to enable him to complete the edition.
-He has received grants from the British Academy, the Leverhulme Trust and the Modern Humanities Research Association for the creation of the Centre for the Study of the Cantigas de Santa Maria (http://csm.mml.ox.ac.uk) which has developed a web database on the sources and manuscript collections of the Cantigas.
+He is Director of the Centre for the Study of the Cantigas de Santa Maria (http://csm.mml.ox.ac.uk) which has developed a web database on the sources and manuscript collections of the Cantigas.
 He was General Editor of The Year’s Work in Modern Language Studies from 1988 to 2015.
 He was one of the editors of the groundbreaking Companion to Portuguese Literature and Reading Literature in Portuguese.
-He is also involved in a research project (with Professor Aditi Lahiri) to trace the entry of Portuguese loanwords into Bengali.
+He was also involved in a research project (with Professor Aditi Lahiri) on Portuguese loanwords in Bengali.